boardzilla/boardzilla-docs/docs/game/actions.md

 - any other special **properites** of the action, such as prompts, conditions, confirmations and validations

-Actions are all created in a single place inside the [createGame](../api/modules#creategame) when you call [`game.defineActions`](../api/classes/game#defineactions).
+Actions are all created in a single place in `game/index.ts` inside the [createGame](../api/modules#creategame) when you call [`game.defineActions`](../api/classes/game#defineactions).
 Each action is listed with it's name, and the selections and behaviours of the action are chained onto